-- 10. Use the extension and wheel wrench as shown to raise the vehicle until the flat tire is off the ground. - 11.
+- 10. Use the extension and the wheel nut wrench as shown to raise the vehicle until the flat tire is off the ground. - 11.
 Remove the wheel nuts, then remove the flat tire.
 Place the flat tire on the ground with the outside surface facing up.